History Lovers, This One’s For You! – We Slept in a BUNKER!

 Apart from 10-Z bunker, the same company is also in charge of Franz Kafka Špitál – another important part of Brno city history.
 It’s a former hospital that has been turned into a lodging facility but kept as authentic and as close to how it looked as possible.
 The main thought behind this project is for the metaphorically unhealthy (in this case, the physically challenged) to cater for the healthy ones, instead of the other way around which works in all hospitals around the world!

-Things to Do in Brno
+Things to Check Out in Brno

 1. Experience an Escape Room